Nepal and Bhutan Tour

 Meals: Breakfast

-• The Everest Hotel or a similar hotel in Kathmandu
+• A luxurious stay at The Everest Hotel (or equivalent) in Kathmandu

-• Sightseeing entrance fees of Nepal and Bhutan Short Tour
+• Entry fees for all sightseeing locations on your Nepal and Bhutan Short Tour

 Departure Dates